-Another thing VoIP phones can do that drive productivity is when emergency calls come in, the person answering the call can park it, page the doctor, then the doctor can pick up the call from any phone in the office.
+Another thing VoIP phones can do that drives productivity is when emergency calls come in, the person answering the call can park it, page the doctor, then the doctor can pick up the call from any phone in the office.
 This feature keeps emergency communication seamless, and it saves both doctors and staff time by keeping them from having to track each other down.

 VoIP also helps simplify the billing process within medical offices.
 Billing departments have to call insurance companies constantly to confirm coverage.
 This can be a huge pain, and they typically have to do it over and over again throughout the day.

-Another way VoIP boosts productivity is by giving staff members the ability to see when other staff is available or unavailable.
+Another way VoIP healthcare boosts productivity is by giving staff members the ability to see when another staff individual is available or unavailable.
 From within the medical office phone system, you can see when nurses, staff, billing, or any other department are on the phone, on vacation, on lunch, on pause, etc. This gives you a quick way to see who’s available to answer the phone, saving everyone the time and frustration of trying to track down the appropriate person to see if she/he can take the call.